 When you add in the fact that Anderton Boat Lift is a scheduled ancient monument and we can’t make any changes to components that affect the way the lift looks, it can be a very complex structure to deal with.

-There are a number of moving bridges in and around Docklands including the Blue Bridge on Manchester Road and the Eastern Access Bridge, which is one of the main traffic routes into Canary Wharf.
+There are several moving bridges in and around Docklands including the Blue Bridge on Manchester Road and the Eastern Access Bridge, which is one of the main traffic routes into Canary Wharf.
 These bridges have to be operated to allow vessels to pass but when you’re in the heart of London it only takes a small problem to lead to a lot of disruption.
 Maintenance is vital.

 The three pumps can pump 9000 litres each minute, which would fill an Olympic swimming pool in nine minutes.